neondatabase/autoscaling/neonvm-kernel/README.md

 The docker image also contains the **tools** - useful stuff which can **ONLY** be provided at the same time as the kernel.
-That means, either those are the such tools that have a direct dependency on the kernel version, or the tools built from the same repository as the kernel (like `perf`), or anything else dependent on the kernel.
+That means, either those are such tools that have a direct dependency on the kernel version, or the tools built from the same repository as the kernel (like `perf`), or anything else dependent on the kernel.